 When it comes to your first time smoking weed, there’s a lot of anticipation.
 You might spend the night giggling uncontrollably while you chow down on breakfast cereals, or feel like you’re hearing your favorite album for the first time.
 You may even see the world around you in a whole new way.

 Whatever happens, you’re ready.
 The joint is in your hand.
 Houston, we have lift-off...

 Aaaaaand, nothing’s happening.
 You definitely coughed just like they said you would, but that wasn’t the experience you’d hoped for.
+Especially not if you were using a particular strain for medical reasons.
 So what’s going on?

 If you didn’t get high the first time smoking weed, you’re not alone.
 PotGuide is here to fill you in on the many reasons that some people don’t get stoned their first time, and how to get you there in future smoke sessions.